Deimos (moon): Physical characteristics

 Deimos is a gray-colored body.
 Like most bodies of its size, Deimos is highly non-spherical with triaxial dimensions of 16.1 x 11.8 x 10.2 km, corresponding to a mean diameter of 12.5 km which makes it about 57% the size of Phobos.
 Deimos is composed of rock rich in carbonaceous material, much like C-type asteroids and carbonaceous chondrite meteorites.
 It is cratered, but the surface is noticeably smoother than that of Phobos, caused by the partial filling of craters with regolith.
 The regolith is highly porous and has a radar-estimated density of only 1.471 g/cm3.

-Escape velocity from Deimos is 5.6 m/s.
-This velocity could theoretically be achieved by a human performing a vertical jump.
+The escape velocity from Deimos is 5.6 m/s.
 The apparent magnitude of Deimos is 12.45.